thoughtbot/superglue/README.md

 Build modern React/Redux applications using classic Rails.
 Batteries included.
 Turbolinks inspired.
 APIs and client-side routing not required.

 ## At a Glance
-Breezy is a set of libraries that helps with data and navigation.
+Breezy bootstraps your Rails and React application, and helps with data and navigation.
 It makes page-to-page transitions and partial page updates painless to implement, and doesn't require any APIs or client-side routing.

 Additionally, it offers deep integration with Rails and makes React feel like a view replacement for ERB.
-Features you enjoyed when working in classic Rails; such as form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.
+Features you enjoyed when working in classic Rails; form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.

 ### No APIs